JWesleySM/Whiro/README.md

 ![alt text](https://github.com/JWesleySM/NewWhiro/blob/main/ProgVisualization.png "Program Visualization")

 **Results:** The figure above shows heap snapshots produced with our adaptation of Whiro.
-In (a)  we haave a snapshot showing the two disjoint data structures in MiBench’s
-Patricia, after the first invocation of pat_search returns with the test input.
-In (b-c) we have the two disjoint graphs in the heap of a program that copies a binary tree into a hash table.
+We have the two disjoint graphs in the heap of a program that copies a binary tree into a hash table.
 Collisions are stored in a linked list.
 Currently, we can visualize the heap of all the programs in the MiBench collection, for instance.
 Graphs are produced in DOT format.
 Users can render them using different graph visualization algorithms.